Budibase/website/content/resources/itil-processes/service-request-management/service-catalog-management.md

 Similarly, it’s important to recognize that our service catalog users may have different UX needs in terms of their relative levels of technical expertise and knowledge.

 Therefore, we must account for this with respect to the language we use to outline SLAs, deliverables, and request workflows, ensuring that users can access information that’s appropriate for their level of understanding of key IT concepts.

+You might also enjoy our guide to [service request management software](https://budibase.com/resources/itil-processes/service-request-management/service-request-management-software/).

 ### Integration with service request management practices